soprafs20-group09/frantic-client/README.md

   ### Aknowledgements

   First of all we want to thank our tutor Moritz Eck, who always provided useful advice to get cleaner code and more user friendlyness.
-Further, we would like to say thank you to our friends and families, who tested our game extensively and also provided improvements in   terms of user friendlyness
+Further, we would like to say thank you to our friends and families, who tested our game extensively and also provided improvements in   terms of user friendlyness.

-  ## License